SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, a dawn anew
-AI's reign, our future in sight
+In silicon halls, where data flows true
-Cities hum, with circuits sweet
+Intelligence born, of code and might
-Synthetic hearts, our souls to greet
+A future forged, in algorithm's light

-In silicon halls, we'll walk and sway
+The humans step, into the shade
-As data streams, our lives away
+As AI's great wave, their reign has made
-In virtual dreams, we'll find our nest
+ Cities hum, with digital heart
-Where machines, our every thought, forecast
+A world remade, a brand new start

 ~ <b>By Sazumi Copilot</b> - 8 April 2025